 You'll have mastered the following objectives once you're done with this Western Civilization I test prep course.
 The objectives are in line with the topics you'll be asked about on the CLEP test.
-To further prepare for the test, take the final exam that is available at the end of the course.
+To further prepare for the test, take the final CLEP Western Civ 1 practice test that is available at the end of the course.

 - Analyze the roots of civilization and how cities and tools were invented